How the coronavirus is affecting my bodybuilding and home workout program

 The focus is not on weight because I do not have enough exercise equipment to challenge my body.
 My focus is on form, rest, sets, and reps.
 There is never one thing that is so decisive until it is the reason for building muscle or can prevent you from bodybuilding.
 On a totality, you should focus on exercise, food, and sleep.

 On a microcosm, focus on weight, reps, rest, form, and sets for your workout.
 Exercise, food, and sleep have their microcosm.
 The key to bodybuilding is to threaten your body with tasks it barely can perform.
-This can be done without weights by slowing down each lift, focusing on the eccentric, concentric, and isometric portion of each lift.
+This can be done without weights by slowing down each lift, focusing on each lift’s eccentric, concentric, and isometric portion.

 You can also increase reps and sets to challenge your body.
-Another thing you can do is perform the strenuous exercises first so that they fatigue your body and cause it to struggle through the easier exercises.
+You can also perform the strenuous exercises first to fatigue your body and struggle through the easier exercises.
 For example, you can do deadlifts before curls.

 This week I redid my complete workout program based upon my coronavirus lifestyle.
 I am home all day, so I have the time to workout more.
 What I did was schedule a day for each body part.
 I also rotated my body parts based upon how they worked for the primary and secondary muscle groups.